fjroyo/atlas-prometheus-grafana/README.md

 * Edit prometheus.yml and add the snippet copied from the previous step in the  “scrape_configs:” section:
 ![prometheusConfig](img/prometheusConfig.png "prometheusConfig")
 Set the proper value for the password fields
-* Start Prometheus Server by executing:
+* Start Prometheus server by executing:
   ```bash
   nohup ./prometheus > prometheus.log &
   ```